-- Hospira, Inc.'s successful attempt to interrupt a stock-for-stock merger agreement between Javelin Pharmaceuticals, Inc. and Myriad Pharmaceuticals, Inc.; - Apollo Management, L.P.'s acquisition of CKE Restaurants, Inc. after entering the ring during the "go-shop" period provided for in a standing merger agreement between CKE and Thomas H. Lee Partners, L.P.; - Accelrys, Inc.'s successful defense of its "merger of equals" with Symyx Technologies Inc. against separate unsolicited bids from Certara Corporation and an unnamed private equity fund; - Blackstone's unsuccessful attempt to acquire Dynegy, which was voted down by Dynegy's shareholders in light of Carl Icahn's strong suggestion of an overbid, followed by a formal Icahn-led agreement to acquire Dynegy,63 later terminated due to a lack of shareholder support for Icahn's offer; - Hewlett-Packard Company's acquisition of 3PAR Inc. for almost double the \$18 per share in cash offered in the original merger agreement between 3PAR and Dell, after a multi-round heated bidding war involving deep corporate pockets and big corporate egos; - Avis Budget's success in pushing Hertz out of an initial deal to acquire Dollar Thrifty Automotive Group Inc. (which transaction was the subject of an excellent Delaware Chancery Court case discussed in footnote 28), though Hertz would later acquire Dollar Thrifty without interruption; - Marlin Capital Partners perseverance through two rounds of overbids in matching Gores Partners III, L.P. as it attempted to jump in on Marlin's acquisition of Phoenix Technologies Ltd.; - GN ReSound A/S's unsuccessful attempt to break up William Demant Holding A/S's acquisition of Otix Global, Inc. by overbidding during a "go-shop" window; - Vector Capital's acquisition of RAE Systems Inc. after successfully breaking up a deal between RAE Systems and Battery Ventures, and later fighting off and emerging victorious from a battle with a returning Battery that had allied with SFW Capital Partners; - Community Bancorp LLC's successful attempt to acquire Cadence Financial Corporation after breaking up a deal between Cadence and Trustmark Corporation; - TransForce Inc.'s successful acquisition of Dynamex Inc. despite a prior agreed-upon deal with Greenbriar; - Kratos Defense & Security Solutions, Inc.'s acquisition of Henry Bros.
-Electronics, Inc. despite a third-party attempt to break up the deal; - Golden Gate Capital's successful acquisition of Conexant Systems, Inc., replacing the transaction Conexant had entered into with Standard Microsystems Corporation;
+- Blackstone's unsuccessful attempt to acquire Dynegy, which was voted down by Dynegy's shareholders in light of Carl Icahn's strong suggestion of an overbid, followed by a formal Icahn-led agreement to acquire Dynegy,6964later terminated due to a lack of shareholder support for Icahn's offer; - Hewlett-Packard Company's acquisition of 3PAR Inc. for almost double the \$18 per share in cash offered in the original merger agreement between 3PAR and Dell, after a multi-round heated bidding war involving deep corporate pockets and big corporate egos; - Avis Budget's success in pushing Hertz out of an initial deal to acquire Dollar Thrifty Automotive Group Inc. (which transaction was the subject of an excellent Delaware Chancery Court case discussed in footnote 2825), though Hertz would later acquire Dollar Thrifty without interruption; - Marlin Capital Partners perseverance through two rounds of overbids in matching Gores Partners III, L.P. as it attempted to jump in on Marlin's acquisition of Phoenix Technologies Ltd.; - GN ReSound A/S's unsuccessful attempt to break up William Demant Holding A/S's acquisition of Otix Global, Inc. by overbidding during a "go-shop" window; - Vector Capital's acquisition of RAE Systems Inc. after successfully breaking up a deal between RAE Systems and Battery Ventures, and later fighting off and emerging victorious from a battle with a returning Battery that had allied with SFW Capital Partners; - Community Bancorp LLC's successful attempt to acquire Cadence Financial Corporation after breaking up a deal between Cadence and Trustmark Corporation; - TransForce Inc.'s successful acquisition of Dynamex Inc. despite a prior agreed-upon deal with Greenbriar; - Kratos Defense & Security Solutions, Inc.'s acquisition of Henry Bros.
+Electronics, Inc. despite a thirdparty attempt to break up the deal; - Golden Gate Capital's successful acquisition of Conexant Systems, Inc., replacing the transaction Conexant had entered into with Standard Microsystems Corporation; - CF Industries Holdings, Inc.'s acquisition of Terra Industries, Inc., thwarting Yara International ASA's previous merger agreement to acquire Terra, a month after CF Industries had withdrawn its longstanding hostile bid for Terra; - Merge Healthcare Incorporated's acquisition of AMICAS, Inc. after successfully disrupting Thoma Bravo, LLC's previous merger agreement to acquire AMICAS; - in an example of a "checkers"-like attempted "double-jump," Microchip Technology's successful breakup of an acquisition by Prophet Equity LP of Silicon Storage Technology; Microchip's deal for Silicon Storage remained in place (with some upward adjustments) in the face of a number of attempted topping bids for it by Cerberus Capital Management LP; - Green Mountain Coffee Roasters, Inc.'s successful attempt to wrest Diedrich Coffee, Inc. from its previous merger agreement with Peet's Coffee & Tea, Inc.; - Prospect Capital Corporation's unsuccessful attempt to disrupt Allied Capital Corporation's acquisition by Ares Capital Corporation; - Symphony Technology Group's successful defense of its acquisition of MSC Software against joint bids by two unnamed private equity firms;

-63 While Icahn had not made a formal bid at the time the Dynegy shareholders voted down the Blackstone transaction, making his subsequent formal bid technically not a deal-jump situation, Icahn's clear indication that he may offer a superior bid affected the Dynegy/Blackstone transaction much the way a formal second bidder would have in a deal-jump situation.
+While Icahn had not made a formal bid at the time the Dynegy shareholders voted down the Blackstone transaction, making his subsequent formal bid technically not a deal-jump situation, Icahn's clear indication that he may offer a superior bid affected the Dynegy/Blackstone transaction much the way a formal second bidder would have in a deal-jump situation.